 With Writty you can save your files in the following formats:

-With Writty you can print your documents directly from the browser or the app.
 This will allow you to also use the printing system of the browser or the Operative System to save the file as PDF.
 App keyboard shortcut: 'cmd + p'.

 Important: Please notice that saving a PDF file with the app in macOS 10.15 (Catalina) will result in a read-only document.
-This seems to be a compatibility problem between Electron and this version of macOS.
-This problem doesn't occur when using the browser or if you are using macOS 10.14 (Mojave).

 We strongly advise saving your content in one of the recommended formats (Markdown or HTML).